Q: How long have you done this? etc

 Q: What are animated gifs?

 A: Pictures that move on the internet.
 They are one of the things I’m known for.
-I can make one of you at your wedding, engagement, or story-session.
-Let me know how much you’re into these so I can plan our shoot accordingly.
+I can make one of you at your wedding or story-session.
+Let me know how much you’re into these so I can plan accordingly.
+There is no additional charge for these.
 I share them on my tumblr.

 Q: What is Levitation photography?